Qazeer/artefacts.help/pages/windows/amcache.md

     `AssociatedFileEntries` and `UnassociatedFileEntries`):

-    - Data about program executions if they are shimmed, programs part of an installed application, or programs part of scanned directories (with out requiring execution of the associated programs).
+    - Data about program executions if they are shimmed, programs part of an installed application, or programs part of scanned directories (without requiring execution of the associated programs).

     - Data available (depending on the `Amcache` libraries version): executable